patrikis-angelos/SlackBot/README.md

 - You must have a slack account
 - Make a new workspace
-- Go to slack app directory and into Custom Integrations to make a Bot user for your workspace (You will take your API token from there)
+- Go to slack app directory and into Custom Integrations to make a Bot user for your workspace or use this link https://slack.com/services/new/bot (The app works with classic bots only so make sure you create the bot from here)
 - Add the bot to a channel
 - The bot also uses the OpenWeatherMap API.
 To take a token for that, simply go to https://openweathermap.org/api and subscribe for the Current Weather Data, make an account and take your token (note that the token might take a few minutes to activate)